 All the precious knowledge, understanding and skills that I had acquired were meant to enable me to effect that desired treatment outcome, but supposedly without taking a superior or objectifying or pathologising doctor position and without having an agenda.
 That ongoing conflict not only did my head in, it was exhausting and wearing.

 Over time, though, I realised that each and every of the linear assumptions I was judging myself by, every notion of what I should do as a therapist, was in conflict with an equally valid opposite truth, and that I was trying to do justice to both of them at the same time.
-No wonder being a therapist was a fairly effortful, exhausting vocation – like driving a car with one foot each simultaneously on the break and the accelerator.
+No wonder being a therapist was a fairly effortful, exhausting vocation – like driving a car with one foot each simultaneously on the brake and on the accelerator.

 During those years, the movement towards psychotherapy integration was immensely valuable to me, helping me embrace the profound and often irreconcilable contradictions pervading the therapeutic field.
-There did not seem to be unquestionable and self-evident ‘truths’, as I had initially assumed – on the contrary: there did not seem to be any principle that was not contradicted by some other therapist or some other approach.
+There did not seem to be unquestionable and self-evident ‘truths’, as I had initially assumed – on the contrary: there did not seem to be any consensual principle that was not contradicted by some other therapist or some other approach.
 The more I could accept the paradoxical nature of my most cherished therapeutic principles, the less compelled and haunted I felt by ideas of the linear do-ability of therapy.

 I had heard people quip about therapy as the 'impossible profession', and I found that Freud had made reference to it already in 1937.
-But eventually I began to take that notion seriously, as an essential feature of the therapeutic endeavour, and wrote a blog on the topic.
+But eventually I began to take that notion seriously, as an essential feature of the therapeutic endeavour, and wrote a blog post on the topic.
 It then became apparent to me that most counselling and psychotherapy training, especially with its increasingly academic focus, was implicitly fighting against the paradoxical essence of the profession, rather than helping students embrace and relax into the impossibility of the profession.